Tags: Graduate Teaching Assistant

 My name is Anaïs Jandot (they/them).
 I was born in Lyon, France.
 I am a 28-year old non-binary scholar in arts and humanities.
 I moved to the US in July 2019 and met my husband Colin a few months later.
 I am the proud owner of two cats and three greyhounds who make my home the happiest place on earth.
 I studied at the University of Jean Moulin Lyon III for 5 years and had the pleasure to work with Dr. Lawrence Gasquet on my master’s thesis.
 At…

 Hola!
-My name is Eliot Westdorp and I am a PhD student in the Hispanic Linguistics program as well as a Spanish TA here at the University of Georgia.
+My name is Eliot Westdorp and I am a PhD candidate in the Hispanic Linguistics program as well as a Spanish TA at the University of Georgia.
 My areas of study include sociolinguistics (language variation and change, dialectology, bilingualism, language contact, language attitudes), L2 pronunciation acquisition, and applied linguistics with my focus on languages of the Iberian Peninsula.

 Caitlin E. Samples is a PhD candidate in Hispanic linguistics.
 Broadly, she is interested in morphosyntax and semantics, specifically, as they pertain to second and heritage language acquisition, linguistic theory, and language variation.
 Other interests include applied linguistics, L2 pedagogy, and language change.
 Her dissertation analyzes how learners of English and Spanish acquire possessive structures at the interfaces among…